hsk81/code2html/readme.md

 * `pygmentize -f html -O full -o cpp-source.html source.cpp`

-This will create an HTML file *cpp-source.html* from *source.cpp*, where the latter can then be served with whatever method. **code2html** is a small web application demonstrating this approach; follow the instructions below the get it running:
+This will create an HTML file *cpp-source.html* from *source.cpp*, where the latter can then be served with whatever method. **code2html** is a small web application demonstrating this approach; follow the instructions below to get it running:

     $ git clone git://github.com/hsk81/code2html.git code2html.git